 19 Oct Disciplined Collaboration

-Do you know how to collaborate in a disciplined fashion?
+Do you know how to engage in disciplined collaboration?
 It’s a great question, isn’t it?
-The current business and leadership literature touts the importance of collaborating in our turbulent world.
+The current business and leadership literature is emphasising the importance of collaborating in our turbulent world.
 Businesses and teams large and small are struggling to wrap their heads around just what collaboration is.
 Many see collaboration as a challenge that can be met through technology whether it is through social media or virtual conferencing.
 Others recognize the benefits of restructuring office space itself to be more open.
 But technology and physical space are only superficial means to address the challenge of collaboration.
-Collaboration is not about where or through what media people interact.
+Collaboration is not about where or through what medium people interact.
 Instead, it is about how people interact.
 And, that how must be disciplined.

 A disciplined collaborative process should also be iterative.
-Iteration is similar to dynamism, but not the same.
 Iteration is the plan improvement process within the overall planning process.
-Dynamism refers to the adaptation of the plan after it has begun to be executed.
+Iteration is similar to dynamics, however not entirely the same.
+Dynamics refer to the adaptation of the plan after it has begun to be executed.
 Iteration occurs during planning.
 Dynamic adaptation occurs during the execution of the plan.
 Teams that collaborate during planning, and iterate the plan before its execution will be able to execute and adapt those plans more effectively.